dccircuit/IGME-330-Spring-2024/hw/hw-2.md

 # HW-2 - Audio Visualizer - *Ultimate Version*

-## Point values have been accurately adjusted...
-A final rubric will be created in myCourses before the weekend is over.
+#### Assignment fully updated, scoring rubric can be found attached to Assignment Dropbox in myCourses.

 ## Overview
 - Build your ***ultimate version*** of the Audio Visualizer!